Nicarchus

-Nicarchus or Nicarch was a Greek poet and writer of the 1st century AD, best known for his epigrams, of which forty-two survive under his name in the Greek Anthology, and his satirical poetry.
+Nicarchus or Nicarch (Νίκαρχος) was a Greek poet and writer of the 1st century AD, best known for his epigrams, of which forty-two survive under his name in the Greek Anthology, and his satirical poetry.
 He was a contemporary of, and influence on, the better-known Latin writer Martial.
 A large proportion of his epigrams are directed against doctors.
 Some of his writings have been found at Oxyrhynchus in Egypt.